0 Comment

 Enable Social Recognition for Innovators

-Recognition, when done right, plays a significant role in boosting the motivation levels of the workforce.
+Recognition, when done well, plays a significant role in boosting the workforce’s motivation.

 Hence, organizations need to focus on modes of employee recognition preferred by different generations.